 There is a strong demand in the domestic market for high quality honeyThat the current production can not satisfy. picking products are often of poor quality, dirty or added water, and are intended for undemanding consumers and low income.
 Moreover collectors, merchants and restaurateurs of the island are looking for quality honeys.

 Beekeeping in the Makay

-Dans le massif du Makay, forest honey is polyfloral.
+In the Makay massif, forest honey is polyfloral.
 The outskirts of villages, it is dominated by fruit trees, mainly citrus.
 Good water quality and multitude of natural storage points facilitate the work of bees and improve the quality of honey.

 Historically, hunter-gatherers in the region will take honey in tree cavities or rock.
 This technique is destructive because it jeopardizes the survival of the entire colony, depriving it of all its reserves and, sometimes, accidentally killing the queen.